Public Interest Summer Fellowships

 The Public Interest Fellowship Committee is pleased to announce the availability of Public Interest Summer Fellowships for students working as volunteers or for marginal pay in the public sector.
 For the purposes of this fellowship, a public interest position includes working for a non-profit organization providing services to underrepresented clients, groups or interests (e.g. individuals without the financial means to hire an attorney, the elderly, minority groups, etc.) or working for a government entity.

 Each year, several public interest summer fellowships are awarded to students.
 The award amounts and number available vary depending on the funding available.
-Awards for Summer 2016 will be up to $4,000 each.
+Awards for Summer 2017 may be up to $4,000 each.

 Application & Selection Criteria

-- Before applying, you must have secured a position as a volunteer or for marginal pay
+- Before applying, you must have secured a position as a volunteer or for nominal pay

 in a public interest position.

-- You must commit to work a minimum of 20 hours a week for ten (10) weeks over the summer in the public interest position.
+- You must commit to work a minimum of 30 hours a week for at least ten (10) weeks over the summer in the public interest position.

 - Criteria that will be considered during the selection process include factors relevant to the student’s commitment to a public service career and the nature of the position (e.g. whether the position includes working with underrepresented individuals).
 Commitment may be demonstrated by a number of factors, including:

 - Participation in public interest/volunteer activities in college, law school, and outside of school.

 - Short essay describing student’s interest in public service and the relationship of the summer employment plans to their career goals.

-Demonstrated commitment is a principal criterion for being awarded a fellowship.
+Demonstrated commitment to serving under-served populations and/or long-term dedication to public service are criteria for being awarded a fellowship.
 However, consideration will also be given to applicants who may not have amassed a substantial public interest record, but who have demonstrated their commitment in other ways and/or have explained the circumstances that may have deterred them from participation in such activities in the past in their essay.

 Questions about Public Interest Summer Fellowships should be directed to Kelly Tomlinson in the Office of Professional Development.